yoavf/auto-pr-screenshots-action/README.md

 ## Action Inputs

+All inputs are optional.
+The action needs either a `url`, a `config-file`, or will fall back to framework auto-detection.

 | Input | Description | Default |
 |-------|-------------|---------|
 | `url` | URL of your frontend application | - |